 We seek to be a community characterized by disciple-making followers of Jesus.
 Because we believe that the mission of the church is making disciples of Jesus Christ, we develop intentional relationships for the purpose of encouraging each other to pursue Christ, and we actively pray for and seek out relationships for the purpose of calling others to follow Christ.

 Walking into a church for the first time can be intimidating,

 so we want to help you know what to expect when you visit.

+When you walk thru the front door a greeter will meet you and help point you in the correct direction and answer any questions you may have.
 We promise not to embarrass you or point you out.
 If you wish you can fill out a connection card and we’ll follow up with you later.
 You can come knowing you are in the midst of a group of broken people, whom all need God’s grace.

 What to Wear

 We have a diversity of people who attend our services, some wear casual clothes and some dress up.
 We encourage you to come as you are.